 The Crab Sauce was done a few hours in advance to dinner.
 We had our favorite TV show on at 6pm, Game of Thrones, and I wanted the sauce done before the show.
 It was really nice having it knocked out before hand so I could go straight to lighting the chimney on the grill and then prepping the Halibut once the show ended.

 What I didn’t realize was that the Halibut was a whole loin.
 It hit me when I opened up the package and picked up the filet/loin to give it a quick rinse under the sink.
 It was quite heavy and was a solid piece.
 It dawned on me this was something new to me.

-I have seen others use scoops or spoons to get the morsels out between the bones on fillets and this was something I was excited to do.
-After piling the Halibut morsels on the cutting board, I had to incorpate them somewhere.
+I have seen others use scoops or spoons to get the morsels out between the bones on filets and this was something I was excited to do.
+After piling up the Halibut morsels on the cutting board in a mound, I had to incorporate them somewhere.
 Well, how about in the crab sauce itself?
 Why not!
 Then I can save the can of crab that I was going to use for something else later down the road.
-This turned out to be a perfect substitute and pairing pairing.
-The use of the Halibut morsel in lieu of the crab meat were delicious and seemed to flow beautifully with the grilled fish.
+This turned out to be a perfect substitute and pairing.
+The use of the Halibut morsels in lieu of the crab meat was delicious and seemed to flow beautifully with the grilled fish.

-I did split the Crab Sauce between two ramikans and added the Halibut Morsels to one and had both on the table to try.
-Fun taste test but the halibut version won for me.
-Though I did not use the crab meat on the other ramekin for a true comparison.
-Next time.
+I did split the Crab Sauce between two ramekins and added the Halibut Morsels to one and kept the other sans Halibut as a control.
+Fun taste test but the Halibut version won for me.
+Though I did not use the crab meat in the other ramekin for a true comparison, I will next time.

 Coated in Olive Oil and Salt and Pepper – both sides.
 Oiled the grill grates well with Olive Oil.
-Grilled flesh side down for two minites.
-Flipped with skin on grates for about three minites.
+Grilled flesh side down for two minutes.
+Flipped with skin on grates for about three minutes.
 Covered with lid both times for a nice hint of smoke.

 Served with Brown Rice Quinoa.